reachsrisris/jbc/README.md

-jbc
+jbc - Java based Configuration
 ===

-Example to learn Java based configuration
+	- to learn Java based configuration
+	- to learn JPA2
+	- to learn Spring3 with annotations